George Booth

 College Teaching

-I am one of three study skills lecturers at Lincoln, specifically working with students in mathematical and physical science subjects.
+I have been a Study Skills lecturer at Lincoln since 2021, specifically working with students in mathematical and physical science subjects.
 In this role I provide one-to-one study skills support for undergraduate students, as well as lectures and workshops throughout the year, to help students learn how they learn best.

 - Research